Azure-Samples/azure-sql-db-django/README.md

 Check out the [sample](https://github.com/abhimantiwari/Django-AzureSQL) to test all the CRUD operations.

 > [!TIP]
-> You can use [mssql-django](https://github.com/microsoft/mssql-django) as a backend for your existing Django 4.0 project with no major change if that's already configured for MSSQL.
+> You can use [mssql-django](https://github.com/microsoft/mssql-django) as a backend for your existing Django 4.0 project with no major change if that's already configured for MS SQL Server.
 &nbsp;

 If you encounter any issues or have any feedback about [mssql-django](https://github.com/microsoft/mssql-django), head over to our mssql-django project repository and submit an issue.